benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 ---
 title: Intro to Svelte - Tic Tac Toe
-date: 2019-11-26T18:52:00+10:00
+date: 2019-12-08T12:00:00+10:00
-draft: true
+draft: false
 ---

 This is a tutorial for the Svelte javascript framework inspired by the Intro to React [tutorial](https://reactjs.org/tutorial/tutorial.html).

-We'll follow the React version pretty closely so I'd recommend giving it a quick read if you aren't already familiar with it.
+We'll follow the React version pretty tightly as far as milestones go but our implementation will start to diverge towards the middle.

 I made this tutorial as a way to teach myself more about Svelte and hopefully provide something useful for other folks who want to learn about it too.
-Any feedback is welcome.

 ## So what are we building?

-Just like in the React version, we're going to be building a small game to demonstrate some of Svelte's core features such as creating components and managing state.
+Just like in the React version, we're going to be building an interactive tic-tac-toe game to demonstrate some of Svelte's core features such as creating components, and managing state.

-You can take a look at the final product here: [Final Result](https://svelte.dev/repl/fd5d45a774a54c85bb3db1199c07b42a?version=3.12.1).
+You can take a look at the fiinished project here: [Final Result](https://svelte.dev/repl/fd5d45a774a54c85bb3db1199c07b42a?version=3.12.1).
 There is a bit going on in there but don't worry, we're going to build it up together, piece by piece.

 The interesting thing to note about this game is the history you'll see buiding up to the side as you progress through the game.
 You can use this to travel backwards and forwards in time through the game.
-This is pretty neat and is a key feature in the React version of this tutorial.
 Stay tuned to see how it's done with Svelte!

 ## Setup